Skip to main content

 Memory model

-If your app navigates frequently between views, set a generous cacheTime (5–10 minutes) and a reasonable gcInterval (60 seconds).
-This keeps recently-visited data warm for instant navigation while still reclaiming memory for old queries.
+If your app navigates frequently between views, set a generous cacheTime (5–10 minutes).
+The automatic sweeper keeps recently-visited data warm for instant navigation while still reclaiming memory for old queries — no gcInterval required.